 Steps 3 to 6 apply only when AMF needs to revoke EBI previously allocated for an UE in order to serve a new SMF request of EBI for the same UE.

+The SMF+PGW-C may remove packet filters which has been sent to UE using PDU session modification procedure to gurantee the total packet filters number which will be sent to UE will not exceeds the number supported in EPS for this PDU session.